mgarl-10/Yellow_protein/README.md

 ## 5.2 *Stammera* phylogeny

-Phylogenetic reconstruction of *Stammera* symbionts was conducted using core gene sequences and corresponding outgroups.
+Phylogenetic reconstruction of *Stammera* was conducted using core gene sequences and corresponding outgroups.

 ```bash